 Thanks for the recipe mom!

 I am thankful my mom still had her original recipe written down somewhere.
 I do have another variation of this recipe that will be posted in the near future.
 EDIT: If you are a fan of raisin pie, check out my Sour Cream Raisin Pie recipe.

 I've also heard that Martha Stewart has a Raisin Pie recipe.
 I will have to check it out one of these days and see how hers stacks up against mine!

 If you are really digging this pie from my mom, you need to check out her Strawberry Rhubarb Pie recipe.
 Or one of my favorite Mom recipes, her Tomato Soup Cake recipe.
 My Cinnamon Sugar Cream Pie is another favorite you must try.

-5- Bake for 30 to 35 minutes or until the top is golden brown.
+Bake for 30 to 35 minutes or until the top is golden brown.

 Mom's Easy Raisin Pie